Honolulu Volcanics: Origin of the rocks

 The Honolulu Volcanics rocks originate at greater depths than the rocks from Koʻolau volcano and their composition is fairly dissimilar as well, while there are substantial geochemical similarities to young volcanic rocks from East Molokaʻi, Kauaʻi and West Maui.
 Jackson and Wright suggested that the pyroxenite may be the source rock of the magmas, with orthopyroxene-rich rocks being leftovers from the melting process; strontium isotope ratios endorse this origin although none of the xenoliths appears to be entirely representative of the source melts.
 Water- and carbon dioxide-containing volatiles may have altered the source rocks of the Honolulu Volcanics melts before these actually melted.
 In terms of the ultimate origin of the magmas, either an origin from a mixing between MORB mantle with mantle plume rocks, the lithosphere or exclusively from lithospheric mantle have been proposed.
 Research published in 2007 favoured an origin from a depleted mantle component along with a mantle plume "Kalihi" component, with additional material contributed from the margins of the mantle plume.
+Magma may have remained in the crust for months or years before erupting and originated at much greater depth than Haleakala or Kilauea magmas.